-The Media Center, on the third floor of the Dance Building, in room 305 adjacent to Classroom 304, houses computers, DVD players with large TV monitors, and a small library of dance books and magazines fully available for students use.
-This resource is generally available M-F 8:00 am - 5:00 pm.
-CLOSED FALL 2021
+The Media Center, on the third floor of the Dance Building, in room 305 adjacent to Classroom 304, houses a small library of dance books and magazines fully available for students use.
+This resource is generally available M-F 9:00 am - 5:00 pm.